Composition Games for Distributed Systems: the EU Grant games: Introduction

+This scenario is similar to other cases where agents in a distributed system decompose into smaller groups.
+For example, the factors mentioned above seem to be present in a P2P system as well.
+First, people form such systems voluntarily.
+Second, there may not be a grant, but the members do realize some benefit from pooling their resources (music, movies, etc.) together.
+Third, we already noted that a motivation is often present, for these people to form a more exclusive system, rather than to have a very large one.

+To capture these and other realistic settings, we study a model in which a designer seeks to choose a connected subset of nodes in an underlying network, where each node has a quality parameter.
+A group of nodes can perform the task only if the sum of their qualities passes a certain threshold, T (we term such a group ``eligible'').
+Having passed this threshold, the success of a group positively depends on its average quality.
+The designer (granting agency) wishes to award a grant of M Euros to the best such group.

-Researchers that submit a grant as a group also need to decide how to partition the grant money among the group members, if they win.
-In principle, it may be possible for the agents to bargain on this issue, where ``stronger'' (in some sense) individuals receive a larger fraction of the total grant.
-However, in practice, this is rarely the case.
+The winning group should also decide how to partition the grant money among its members.
+While it may be possible for the agents to bargain on this issue, in practice many times this is not the case.
 Probably due to strong social norms, researchers simply split the money evenly.
 This happens in many other settings as well.
+In P2P systems, the prize is the shared content, to which everyone has equal access.
 In this paper, we study group composition only under the assumption that the grant is split evenly.
-While there is no doubt that other ways to split the grant are possible, we defer the study of this issue to future research.
+There is no doubt that other ways to split the grant are possible, but we defer the study of this issue to future research.

-Is this grant game applicable to other cases where people form a set that is a distributed system?
-This requires further research.
-Still, let us reconsider the example of a P2P overlay network that is formed by machines, each belonging to a different individual user.
-The factors mentioned for the above case study seem to be present in such a P2P too.
-First, these people form the systems out of their own free will.
-Second, there may not be a grant, but the members do realize some benefit from pooling their resources together.
-For example, if they exchange music, or movies, they gain by having access to movies held by others.
-Third, we already noted that a motivation is often present, for these people to form a more exclusive system, rather than to have a very large one.